 More information about BHCG and its mission is available on this site.

 Integral to the BHCG value proposition is its ever-growing number of solutions to help employers more effectively manage their benefit programs.
-Working with best in class strategic partners, BHCG’s diverse portfolio of employer solutions in benefit delivery, advocacy and patient decision-making aligns with BHCG’s mission to improve health care value.
+Working with best in class strategic partners, BHCG’s diverse portfolio of employer solutions in benefits delivery, advocacy and patient decision-making aligns with BHCG’s mission to improve health care value.
 Presently BHCG's strategic partners include:

 - Centivo – high-performance health plan and claims administration